saaurenma/gpu-passthrough/README.md

 # GPU Passthrough
-GPU Passthrough hook files to be deployed in `/etc/libvirt/hooks`
+Nvidia GPU Passthrough hook files to be deployed in `/etc/libvirt/hooks`